Extortion in San Diego

 How can your attorney prove you are not guilty of extortion?

 As you can see there are different variations of extortion cases but they all have one thing in common, they carry life changing penalties.
 Don’t leave your life at the hands of the prosecutor, if you find yourself looking at extortion charges, contact experienced extortion attorney Vik Monder immediately at (619) 405-0063.

 Attorney Vik Monder will tell you exactly what needs to be done every step of the way to prevent you from getting a serious punishment in your case.
 At Monder Law Group we attack the charges against you with the following defenses:

 - False accusation, there was no coercion of the victim.

 - The victim consented to hand over the money or property.

 - There is insufficient evidence to support a conviction.

 Extortion is a serious offense that can have lasting consequences in your life.
 When a prosecutor insists on bringing charges under extortion, you need an experienced criminal defense attorney on your side.
-Don't let the prosecution have the upper hand, call Attorney Vik Monder, remember that the best defense is a good offense!
-At Monder Law Group we have a team of experts and private investigators at your disposal.
+Don't let the prosecution have the upper hand, call attorney Vik Monder!
+At Monder Law Group, we have experience in helping clients facing extortion and various fraud charges, including credit card fraud charges, as well as a team of experts and private investigators at your disposal.
 With their help we will be able to attack the credibility of the witnesses and hold the prosecution to their burden of beyond a reasonable doubt.
-Contact attorney Vik Monder at 619-405-0063 if you have any questions about Extortion in San Diego.
+Contact attorney Vik Monder at 619-405-0063 if you have any questions about extortion in San Diego.